 Cookies are used to deliver different types of information from the user’s browser to the website he is visiting.
 That being said, there are many different reasons why a website is using cookies, such as:

-Storing user data such as age, gender, location, interests, preferred theme, layout, font size or similar data.
+Storing user data such as age, gender, location, interests, a preferred theme, layout, font size, or similar data.

-Tracking all user activities and behavior on websites, search engines, or social media, to compile this data and create statistics about how people use their site.
+Tracking all user activities and behavior on websites, search engines, or social media, to compile this data and create statistics about how people use their websites.
 The main purpose is usually to be able to target audience groups according to the collected data.
-Google Adsense uses tracking cookies to display relevant ads
+Google AdSense uses tracking cookies to display relevant ads.

 Different types of cookies